FAQ

 Design Philosophy

-I am not going to pretend that I went into this project with a definite concept and a background in color psychology.
+As for the colors themselves, I am not going to pretend that I went into this project with a definite concept and a background in color psychology.
 Many of these color associations emerged basically on their own as I was tweaking colors back and forth and later I went back to figure out how they might work.

 The key to making a Theme with this many colors work without things getting too confusing is to create a spectrum in which colors do not arbitrarily representi keywords but instead represent different concepts and roles in the program, and based on this spectrum colors are assigned to the different tokens.